Białystok: World War II

 With the beginning of World War II, Poland was invaded by Nazi Germany and the Soviet Union.
 City president Seweryn Nowakowski established the Citizens' Guard.
-Due to the need to evacuate the police forces, the Guard took over its duties after September 11.
+Due to the need to evacuate the police forces, the Guard took over its duties after 11 September 1939.
 In addition to the Police, a group of officials left along with selected archives.
 However, most of the residents of Białystok remained in the city.
 Initially Białystok was briefly occupied by Germany, and the German Einsatzgruppe IV entered the city on 20–21 September 1939 to commit crimes against the population.
 After occupying Białystok, the Germans established the Military City Command, which ordered the surrender of weapons and ammunition and the disbandment of the Citizens' Guard.
-On September 20, a brutal murder was committed in the courtyard of Primary School No. 1, where a transit camp for prisoners had been set up earlier.
+On 20 September, a brutal murder was committed in the courtyard of Primary School No. 1, where a transit camp for prisoners had been set up earlier.
 Wehrmacht soldiers murdered 8 people "for disobedience".
 The next day, German troops began to withdraw from the city, where they were replaced by Red Army units, as a result of the Molotov–Ribbentrop Pact.

-Under Soviet occupation, it was incorporated into the Byelorussian SSR from 1939 to 1941 as the capital of Belastok Region.
+Under Soviet occupation, it was incorporated into the Byelorussian SSR from 1939 to 1941 as the capital of Belastok Region and became a subject to massive sovietization.
 Polish people were subject to deportations deep into the USSR (Siberia, Kazakhstan, Far North).
 Pre-war mayor Seweryn Nowakowski was arrested by the NKVD in October 1939 and probably also deported to the USSR, however his fate remains unknown.
 The NKVD took over the local prison.
 The Polish resistance movement was active in the city, which was the seat of one of the six main commands of the Union of Armed Struggle in occupied Poland (alongside Warsaw, Kraków, Poznań, Toruń and Lwów).
 Białystok native and future President of Poland in exile Ryszard Kaczorowski was a member of the local Polish resistance and was arrested in the city by the NKVD in 1940.
 Initially the Soviets sentenced him to death, but eventually he was sentenced to 10 years in forced labor camps and deported to Kolyma, from where he was released in 1942, when he joined the Anders' Army.